Urology Residency Overview

 The first year of training (URO1) includes 4 months of urology, 6 months of general surgery and 2 months of approved elective rotations as identified by the American Board of Urology.

 The next four years (URO 2- URO5) are dedicated solely to urology training.
-A month of training dedicated to research is incorporated into the URO 2 year of training.
+A month of training dedicated to research is incorporated into the URO 2, year of training.
 The clinical experience in all five years of training includes ambulatory and inpatient experience at all of the facilities that are affiliated with the training program.
-The faculty at all of the participating institutions and training locations, are committed to resident training and promotion of research in all aspects of urology.
+The faculty at all of the participating institutions and training locations are committed to resident training and the promotion of research in all aspects of urology.
 Resident participation is based on a graded system of training, where junior residents learn basic urological skills and then progress to more complex cases as experience is gained.